viktorsapozhok/pgcom/README.md

 #### copy_from

-In contrast to `insert` method which, in turn, uses pandas `to_sql` machinery, the `copy_from` method efficiently copies data from DataFrame to database employing PostgreSQL `copy_from` command.
+In contrast to `insert` method, the `copy_from` method efficiently copies data from DataFrame to database employing PostgreSQL `copy_from` command.

 ```python
 commuter.copy_from(table_name='people', data=data)